// start plausible analytics // end plausible analytics

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Tishomingo County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Tishomingo County that you need to transfer you would only need to order our forms once for all of your properties in Tishomingo County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Tishomingo County you only need to order once.

 In Mississippi, a Deed of Trust (DOT) is the most commonly used instrument to secure a loan.
 If the DOT has a "Power of Sale" clause, foreclosure can be done non-judicially, saving time and expense, because the trustee doesn't require the court's involvement.
 This process is called a Trustee Sale.
 Explained in Mississippi 89-1-55 - "How lands sold under mortgages and Deeds in Trust"